Marrakech With Kids: 17 Best Things To Do & Tips

 Get out early in the day to beat the crowds

 The main square, Djemaa el-Fnaa is pretty much empty in the mornings – in fact it’s strangely quiet without the food stalls in the middle.
-However, as the day rolls on it gets increasingly busier as more street performers join and the food stalls set up.
-By evening times is when it’s super busy.
+However, as it gets later in the day it gets busier because the food stalls set up and the street performers will start to arrive.
+By evening times it is usually very busy.

-Djemaa el-Fnaa is the number one attraction in Marrakech, the busiest square in North Africa and infamous in the Arab world.
-It’s a great place to take the kids of all ages, however, you’ll need to be prepared as there will be large crowds and lots happening.
+There is no where that we’ve visited on our travels that is quite like Djemaa el-Fnaa.
+As soon as you visit you’ll see why it is the top tourist attraction in Marrakech.
+It’s also helpful to know that it is possibly one of the busiest main squares in North Africa, and by busy we mean really busy.
+It’s a fun place to take the kids of all ages, however, you’ll need to be prepared as there will be large crowds and lots happening.

-That being said, there are lots of harmless activities for kids to get involved in at the square.
+That being said, there are lots of other fun activities for kids to try in the square.
 Our son Cameron particularly loved the games that you could play such as the “hook a bottle” or one that involved scoring goals.
 He also just loved watching the large crowds and asking “what’s that” multiple times.
-You should remember that anyone you engage with will expect a small payment.
-Every type of street performer around the square is expecting some sort of payment.
+You should remember that anyone you engage with will expect some sort of small payment.
+Performers and stall owners are there to make money, so you should expect to have small change at hand to pay with.

-Keep babies and toddlers in a carrier or use a scooter
+Use carriers for babies and toddlers, or use a scooter

 There is a man with a blue t-shirt and his back to the camera.
 Next to him is a little boy in a blue t-shirt who is riding a scooter in the souk in Marrakech which is fun to do with kids.